-FSA programs are subject to specific payment limitations and Adjusted Gross Income (AGI) requirements.
-Payment eligibility and payment limitation rules are outlined at 7 CFR Part 1400.
+Payment eligibility and payment limitation rules are outlined in 7 CFR Part 1400.

 Producers participating in most FSA programs are required to report all acres to be eligible for benefits.
 All cropland and non-cropland acres should be reported, as well as initial, failed, prevented planted and subsequently planted crops.
 Producers are encouraged to report crops timely.
-If acres are reported after the applicable acreage reporting deadline, a late-filed report may be accepted.
+If acres are reported after the applicable acreage reporting deadline, a late-filed report may be accepted if all requirements are met.
 A field visit must be conducted to verify the crop and late file fees will be assessed.

 Provide producers interim financing at harvest time to meet cash flow needs without having to sell their commodities when market prices are typically at harvest-time lows.
 Allowing producers to store production at harvest facilitates more orderly marketing of commodities throughout the year.
 Marketing assistance loans for covered commodities are nonrecourse because the commodities are pledged as loan collateral and producers have the option of delivering the pledged collateral to CCC as full payment for the loan at maturity.

 A producer who is eligible to obtain a loan, but who agrees to forgo the loan, may obtain an LDP.
 The LDP rate equals the amount by which the applicable loan rate where the commodity is stored exceeds the alternative loan repayment rate for the respective commodity.